michael-dev/ebtables-dhcpsnooping/README.md

-This daemon ensures that users connected to your linux wifi access point or to your linux managed switch only use the ip address they have been assigned by your local dhcp server.
+This daemon ensures that users connected to your linux wifi access point or to your linux managed switch only use the ip address they have been assigned by your local DHCP server.

-To achieve this, it manages linux ebtables rules that accept packets that match ip address, mac address and interface with an active dhcp lease.
-It will also listen to dhcp requests and replies using ebtables, so you can filter which dhcp servers should be listened too.
+To achieve this, it manages linux ebtables rules that accept packets that match ip address, mac address and interface with an active DHCP lease.
+It will also listen to DHCP requests and replies using ebtables, so you can filter which DHCP servers should be listened too.
 The latter is called nflog.

 When running on wifi access points, stations roaming between them will not renew their lease after each single roam.
 Instead, the target access point will have to learn the active lease from the originating access point.
-This currently is achieved by storing the leases in a central mysql/mariadb database and udp broadcast notifications.
+This currently is achieved by storing the leases in a central database and through udp broadcast notifications.
 Detecting new (roaming) stations is based on linux bridge code and thus does not depend on wifi interfaces.

 Commercial switches usually name similar features ARPprotect or DHCPsnooping.

 Description
 ===========

-Linux generic dhcp snooping daemon using nflog and ebtables.
+Linux generic DHCP snooping daemon using nflog and ebtables.

-This daemon parses dhcp ack messages and inserts ebtables ACCEPT rules for packets matching source IPv4 address + source MAC into the dhcpsnooping chain.
+This daemon parses DHCP ack messages and inserts ebtables ACCEPT rules for packets matching source IPv4 address + source MAC into the dhcpsnooping chain.
 These rules get removed once the lease times out.
-In order to filter for broadcast acks, dhcp requests are used to filter those acks so that only local stations get inserted.
+In order to filter for broadcast acks, DHCP requests are used to filter those acks so that only local stations get inserted.
 The packets are fed into the daemon using netfilter log (nflog), the default group id is 1.

 To use this daemon, you'll need to have
   - NETFILTER\_LOG support in the kernel
-  - an ebtables rule copying all dhcp request from local stations (i.e. on wlan+) to the daemon using the nflog matcher.
+  - an ebtables rule copying all DHCP request from local stations (i.e. on wlan+) to the daemon using the nflog matcher.
-  - an ebtables rule copying all dhcp acks from the *authoritative* dhcp servers (i.e. from ! wlan+) to the daemon using the nflog matcher.
+  - an ebtables rule copying all DHCP acks from the *authoritative* DHCP servers (i.e. from ! wlan+) to the daemon using the nflog matcher.
   - an ebtables rule filtering all IPv4 and ARP incoming traffic by forwaring it to the dhcpsnooping chain, which drops packets by default.

-To actually provide protection you neet to ensure that no faked dhcp acks are copied into the daemon and that all illegal traffic actually gets dropped.
+To actually provide protection you need to ensure that no faked DHCP acks are copied into the daemon and that all illegal traffic actually gets dropped.
-You should also ensure that the mac address cannot be spoofed to prevent faked dhcp acks and deny of service attacks.
+You should also ensure that the MAC address cannot be spoofed to prevent faked DHCP acks and denial of service attacks.

-SIGALARM is used internally for clearing expires entries.
+SIGALARM is used internally for clearing expired entries.
 SIGUSR1 triggers dumping cache tables.

 ARP rewrite support
 -------------------

-Additionally, ebtables rules are generated to rewrite multicast arp requests to unicast arp requests if the destination mac is known by dhcpsnoopingd for a local authenticated station.
+Additionally, ebtables rules are generated to rewrite multicast ARP requests to unicast ARP requests if the destination MAC is known by dhcpsnoopingd for a locally authenticated station.

-This can be used to reduce multicast traffic and drop multicast arp requests not rewritten.
+This can be used to reduce multicast traffic and drop multicast ARP requests which were not rewritten.

 Use case
 ========

-On AccessPoints running Linux and bridging or routing local clients that want to prevent users from using IP addresses not assigned using DHCP to them.
+On access points running Linux and bridging or routing local clients that want to prevent users from using IP addresses not assigned to them by DHCP.

-On Switches running Linux and aiming at providing arp-protection to the clients by preventing clients from using IP addresses not assigned using DHCP to them.
+On switches running Linux and aiming at providing arp-protection to the clients by preventing clients from using IP addresses not assigned to them by DHCP.

 Example ebtables rules (IPv4 only) for APs
 -------------------------------------------